 Online desk research

-You can find out a lot about your market and your competitors by going online.
-On their own websites you can see how competitors are marketing their products, what their unique selling points are.
+You can find out a lot about your market and your competitors online.
+On their own websites you can see how competitors are marketing themselves and what their unique selling points are.
 You'll get an insight into their strategy by reading their content, including blogs.

-Finally, see what they are up to on social media and also notice how customers are responding; this could highlight where rivals are failing and suggest new opportunities for your business.
+Finally, see what they are up to on social media, and also notice how customers are responding; this could highlight where rivals are failing and reveal new opportunities for your business.

-The British Library offers access to resources such as COBRA, the Complete Business Reference Adviser database, and GRANTfinder, a comprehensive UK database for grants and loans.
+The British Library offers access to resources such as the Complete Business Reference Adviser database (COBRA) and GRANTfinder, a UK database of grants and loans.
 There is also free access to market research reports from Mintel, Key Note, Datamonitor and Frost & Sullivan.

 Market research reports

-If you want to get a specific report and it is not yet freely available at the British Library, you can always buy a copy.
-Reports like these can cost thousands of pounds but it is often possible to buy a small part of a report that covers the specific area you are interested in, for much less.
+If you want to get a specific report and it is not available at the British Library, you can always buy a copy.
+Reports can cost thousands of pounds, but it is often possible to buy a small part, covering the specific area you are interested in, for much less.

-Other special interest and lobbying groups that often do their own research.
+Other special interest and lobbying groups often do their own research.
 It is also worth approaching your local business support organisation or Chamber of Commerce to see what resources they have.